-As contrasted with direct services organizations, impact organizations focus on changing the law rather than serving large numbers of individual clients.
+Impact organizations focus on changing the law rather than serving large numbers of individual clients.
 They do litigation, policy work, or both.
 Specifically, these groups adopt cases they think will have a broad impact on its area of concern.
-For example, an organization devoted to furthering the rights of migrant workers would likely limit itself to cases with the potential to have a broad positive impact on the interests of many migrant workers, not just the migrant-worker plaintiff in a particular case.

-Generally, impact organizations only hire entry-level attorneys through fellowships, either internal fellowships at the organization itself or project fellowships funded by an outside entity such as the Skadden Fellowship Foundation or Equal Justice Works.
+Generally, impact organizations only hire entry-level attorneys through fellowships, either internal fellowships at the organization itself or project fellowships funded by an outside entity.
 Because impact organizations do complex litigation, they tend to value evidence of the ability to do research, writing, and analysis.
 They also look for clinical experience, internships at impact organizations, journal work, and judicial clerkships.